-Table 33.
+Table 42.
 Azure Active Directory Discovery: Optionally collect information for the following objects

-Option Notes Performance Cost Multi-Factor Authentication attributes If collecting users, you can enable this option to collect Multi-Factor Authentication information.
-Medium NOTE: Microsoft Azure Active Directory Module for Windows PowerShell is required on the node machines to collect multi-factor authentication attributes for Azure Users.
-Users flagged as risky If collecting users, you can enable this option to collect users flagged for risk.
-Medium Groups Collects basic information for all groups including direct members.
-Medium Additional attributes from Office 365 If collecting groups, you can enable this option to collect additional attributes such as AutoSubscribeNewMembers, and IsSubscribedByMail.
+Option Notes Performance Cost Active user data Select time period over which user activity data is collected (7 days, 30 days, 90 days, 180 days).
+If collecting users, you can enable this option to collect user activity data such as such as which licenses are assigned to a user and the dates when a user last used a licensed service.
+Low Groups Collects basic information for all groups including direct members.
+Medium Additional attributes from Microsoft 365 If collecting groups, you can enable this option to collect additional attributes such as AutoSubscribeNewMembers, and IsSubscribedByMail.
 High Contacts Collects basic information for all contacts.
 Low Devices Collects basic information for all devices and their users.
 Medium Roles Collects basic information for all standard roles including role direct members.
 Low Applications and Service Principals Collects information for all applications and service principals including the user and group assignments.
-High

-NOTE: Microsoft 365 discoveries support both Multi-Factor Authentication enabled and disabled credentials.
+High i NOTE: Microsoft 365 discoveries support both Multi-Factor Authentication enabled and disabled credentials.
 However, using Multi-Factor Authentication enabled credentials on Microsoft 365 discoveries can result in an incomplete collection that omits one or more objects and attributes.
-For more information, see Multi-Factor Authentication Discovery Credential Limitations on page 53.
+For more information, see Multi-Factor Authentication Discovery Credential Limitations on page 58.